 We need who here because there is no noun afterwards (who is the subject of the verb love).

-After a preposition or as the object of a verb, we should use whom for people.
+We should use whom for people after a preposition or as the object of a verb.
 However, this is less and less common nowadays, and in informal English most people use who.

 I was talking to the student with whom you went on holiday.